nodejs/node/doc/api/fs.md

 If this method is invoked as its [`util.promisify()`][]ed version, it returns a `Promise` for an `Object` with `bytesWritten` and `buffer` properties.

-Note that it is unsafe to use `fs.write` multiple times on the same file without waiting for the callback.
-For this scenario, `fs.createWriteStream` is strongly recommended.
+It is unsafe to use `fs.write()` multiple times on the same file without waiting for the callback.
+For this scenario, `fs.createWriteStream()` is recommended.

 On Linux, positional writes don't work when the file is opened in append mode.
 The kernel ignores the position argument and always appends the data to